-Stress is part of life and is necessary for growth, learning, and physical and mental adaptation.
+Stress is part of life.
+It is necessary for growth, learning, and physical and mental adaptation.

 The stress of intimate relationships makes you adapt and develop empathy.
-Without it, you’d remain a selfish person who thinks the rest of the world should think as you do.
+Without it, you’d remain a selfish person who thinks the rest of the world should believe what you do.

-The stress of your business or career causes you to think differently, develop new strategies, and communicate your ideas differently, so others listen.
+Your business or career’s stress causes you to think differently, develop new strategies, and communicate your ideas differently, so others listen.
 Without that stress and the adaptation to it, your career or business would flatline.

-The stress of weight training causes your bones to get denser, your muscles to get stronger, and your nervous system to become more coordinated.
-Without the stress of weight training, and the adaptation that follows, you’d be more likely to develop diabetes, osteoporosis, and multiple other diseases.
+The stress of weight training causes your bones to get denser, your muscles get stronger, and your nervous system becomes more coordinated.
+Without the stress of weight training and the adaptation that follows, you’d be more likely to develop diabetes, osteoporosis, and multiple other diseases.

 As good as these stressors may be, their benefit only comes to fruition through the recovery that follows the stress.